cockroachdb/docs/v19.1/authentication.md

 A CockroachDB cluster consists of multiple nodes and clients.
 The nodes can communicate with each other, with the SQL clients, and the Admin UI.
 In client-node SQL communication and client-UI communication, the node acts as a server, but in inter-node communication, a node may act as a server or a client.
 Hence authentication in CockroachDB involves:

 - Node authentication using [TLS 1.2](https://en.wikipedia.org/wiki/Transport_Layer_Security) digital certificates.
-- Client authentication using either TLS digital certificates or passwords.
+- Client authentication using TLS digital certificates, passwords, or GSSAPI authentication (for Enterprise users).

 ### Node authentication